ottlinger/hornherzogen/README.md

   * with MBString extension installed
   * with MySQL extension installed
   * with intl/i18n extension installed
+  * (with php-xdebug in case you want local code coverage)
 * Configured Mail server so that PHP may send mails
 * Webserver (Apache2)
 * MySQL database with tables initialized, see [herzogenhorn.sql](herzogenhorn.sql) for details